Blackcap, East Sussex: Biodiversity

 The scarp top still retains some rich ancient grassland fragments, especially where the slope begins to tip northwards.
 At least twenty-one old meadow species have been counted here and there are tiny fragments of heathy grassland.
-Many chalk loving species including wild flowering majoram, butterflies and insects frequent the area.
+Many chalk loving species including wild flowering marjoram, butterflies and insects frequent the area.
 There are also areas of waxcap fungi, which include meadow, crimson and scarlet waxcap, together with many smaller waxcap species and scatters of earth tongues and clumps of fairy club.
 In some years, the strange, yellow bird’s-nest orchid has been found here as well as frog and bee orchids.

 As is the case over the entire Downs, the rich biodiversity is present where there is heavy grazing.
 Blackcap was once well-populated by rabbits and hence the short grass used to be heavily grazed, but myxomatosis has wreaked havoc on rabbit populations.
 The decline in rabbits has had knock on effects on the species that can live in the area.
 For example, the grayling butterfly have not been seen there since the late 20th century.